KBNLwikimedia/MediaFromDelpher_ExtractCopyrightTemplates/stories/Free to use - Exploring public domain claims in Wikimedia Commons files sourced from Delpher (May 2025).md

-# Assessment of copyright templates in Wikimedia Commons files sourced from Delpher, May 2025
+# Free to use?
+Exploring public domain claims in Wikimedia Commons files sourced from Delpher (May 2025)
 <sup>Olaf Janssen, xx May 2025</sup>

 This article is also [available as PDF](ongithub.pdf).